mlewis7127/qldbguide/content/docs/introduction/data-design.md

 --No document id, and no date range for the history() function SELECT * FROM history(Vehicle)

+--Multiple indexed fields (VIN, LicensePlateNumber) lookup using the OR operator --Disjunctions not currently supported
+SELECT * FROM VehicleRegistration
+WHERE VIN = '1N4AL11D75C109151' OR LicensePlateNumber = 'LEWISR261LL'

 {{< /codeblock  >}}

 #### Document Size